mmetwalli96/webhooks_server/README.md

 # Webhooks

-In this repository, I am creating server to listen to Github Webhooks and learn how to use them.
+In this repository, I am creating a server to listen to Github Webhooks requests and learn how to use the server.